Ker & Downey traveled to Ecuador. Today we are sharing her top Ecuador adventures to add to your next Ker & Downey journey.

 The drive to Mashpi Lodge is long, and the last hour can be bumpy and rough, but it’s worth it.
 Once you’re there, you can feel the ambiance and energy changing.
 The air is so fresh, the surroundings are green and beautiful.
 It’s pretty incredible.
-My time at Mashpi was packed with adventure – a cable bike ride over the trees, a climb up the observation deck for a 360-degree view of the cloud forest, bird and wildlife watching with telescopes, a visit the the hummingbird station, and a hike to the butterfly farm where I learned how to pick up butterflies by dipping my fingers in banana water.
-But my favorite adventure at Mashpi Lodge was a hike down to the waterfall where we swam in the refreshing waters.
+Our time at Mashpi was packed with adventure – a cable bike ride over the trees, a climb up the observation deck for a 360-degree view of the cloud forest, bird and wildlife watching with telescopes, a visit the the hummingbird station, and a hike to the butterfly farm where we learned how to pick up butterflies by dipping our fingers in banana water.
+But our favorite adventure at Mashpi Lodge was a hike down to the waterfall where we swam in the refreshing waters.
 Then we hiked upstream for about thirty minutes to the cable car for a relaxing, bird’s eye view ride across the entire property.
-It takes about 40 minutes to get from one end to the other and is a great recap activity after 2 full days of exploring the area.
+It takes about 40 minutes to get from one end to the other and is a great recap activity after two full days of exploring the area.

-I ended my trip at Hacienda Zuleta, a property that’s been in the owner’s family for 150 years.
+We ended our trip at Hacienda Zuleta, a property that’s been in the owner’s family for 150 years.
 Hacienda Zuleta is a place that’s hard to describe – you can’t truly grasp how beautiful it and the surrounding 4,000 acres is until you go there.
 The atmosphere is homey and inviting with family portraits lining the halls and family-style dining, but it is every bit as luxurious as you would expect a luxury property to be.
 On their property, you can find horses, and cows used to produce their own milk, creams, yogurts, and cheeses.
 There’s even a cheese factory on the property that you can tour and sample their different types of cheeses.

 Another of their conservation projects is the Andean Condor Huasi breeding, rehabilitation, and reintroduction program.
 Hacienda Zuleta is internationally regarded as one of the leaders in Condor conservation.
 After several years of strides and setbacks, they were able to release a male Condor named “Churi” into the wild last year.
 Currently, there are only about 100 Condors in the wild.